-One in six children has a mental health problem according to The Children’s Society, and in the last three years the likelihood of young people having mental health problems has increased by 50%.
+One in six children has a mental health problem according to The Children’s Society.
+In the last three years the likelihood of young people having mental health problems has increased by 50%.
+That means in your typical class of 30 children, five could be struggling with their wellbeing.

 The findings show there’s an abundance of support for children within the library walls.